Malir1988/Monitoring/README.md

 # Prom-Grafana-Monitoring
 ## Indroduction
-in this github we provide a step by step proccess of full chainlink monitoring & alerting including:
+This git provides a step by step proccess of full chainlink monitoring & alerting including:
 - Prometheus-server with TLS & Basic-Auth
 - Prometheus-node-exporter with TLS & Basic-Auth
 - Grafana with TLS & Basic-Auth
 - Loki & Promtail
 - Full monitoring chainlink Dashboard
-- setting Alerts to Telegram
+- setting Alerts and send notifications to Telegram
 ## Pre-information
-For the example setup we use the created docker network: "kovan"
+- For the example setup we use the created docker network: "kovan".
+Every container needs to be in the same network as the chainlink node to ensure the communication between all of them.
+- For creating the files we used `nano` but you can also easily create the files with `vim`
 ## Create Directorys
-first of all you need to create the Directorys for all neccasery files.
+first of all you need to create the Directorys for all necessary files.
 ```bash
 mkdir ~/.monitoring
 mkdir ~/.monitoring/.tls